Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 First it was McEnroe, who told NPR's Lulu Garcia-Navarro on Sunday that while Williams is "an incredible player," (she's won 23 major singles titles and 14 in doubles) she'd be "like 700 in the world" if she played on the men's circuit.

-Williams volleyed back, via Twitter, with humor it should be noted.
+Williams volleyed back via Twitter — with humor, it should be noted.

 "Dear John, I adore and respect you but please please keep me out of your statements that are not factually based."